jfrank-summit/perma-blob/README.md

 3. Configure proper RPC endpoints with rate limiting
 4. Use environment-specific `.env` files
 5. Set up monitoring and alerting

-## Contributing

-This project follows functional programming principles.
-Please ensure:
-- All functions are pure where possible
-- No classes or OOP patterns
-- Immutable data structures
-- Comprehensive TypeScript types
-- Tests for critical functions

 ## License